-- Full members: Persons who are active and internationally recognized investigators in the domain of Cognitive Ageing and related areas.
-Persons admitted to full membership will be called “full members”.
+- Full members: Persons who are active and internationally recognized investigators in the domain of Cognitive Aging and related areas.

-- Junior members: Persons who are in the beginnings of their research careers in the domain of Cognitive Ageing.
+- Junior members: Persons who are in the beginnings of their research careers in the domain of Cognitive Aging.
 These persons are typically performing their dissertation research (or similar research).
-Persons admitted to junior membership will be called “junior members”.

-- Honorary members: Full members who fulfilled offices in the society and have contributed to the advancement of the Cognitive Ageing Sciences in Europe, based on the evaluation of the board.
-Persons admitted to the honorary membership will be called “honorary members”.
+- Honorary members: Full members who fulfilled offices in the society and have contributed to the advancement of the Cognitive Aging Sciences in Europe, based on the evaluation of the board.

 Members of the society are those who have applied to the board in writing and who have been admitted by the board to the membership.
 Applications should be submitted to the secretary of the board.
 If not admitted to the membership, the plenary membership meeting may decide otherwise.